redis/redis-doc/topics/modules-api-ref.md

     * `!` -- Sends the Redis command and its arguments to replicas and AOF.
     * `A` -- Suppress AOF propagation, send only to replicas (requires `!`).
     * `R` -- Suppress replicas propagation, send only to AOF (requires `!`).
+    * `3` -- Return a RESP3 reply.
+This will change the command reply.
+             e.g., HGETALL returns a map instead of a flat array.
+    * `0` -- Return the reply in auto mode, i.e. the reply format will be the same as the client attached to the given RedisModuleCtx.
+This will probably used when you want to pass the reply directly to the client.
+    * `C` -- Check if command can be executed according to ACL rules.
 * **...**: The actual arguments to the Redis command.

 On success a `RedisModuleCallReply` object is returned, otherwise